QuickBooks Payroll · Setup

 Federal tax-account setup

-EIN verification, EFTPS enrollment for federal tax deposits, Form 941 setup (quarterly federal payroll tax return), federal unemployment (FUTA) configuration, and tax-deposit schedule determination (monthly vs semi-weekly based on prior-year tax liability).
-Most setup errors at the federal level surface at Q1 filing — we get them right the first time.
+EIN verification, EFTPS enrollment for federal tax deposits, Form 941 setup (the quarterly federal payroll-tax return), federal unemployment (FUTA) configuration, and tax-deposit schedule determination — monthly vs semi-weekly based on prior-year tax liability.
+Most federal setup errors surface at Q1 filing; we get them right the first time.
+EFTPS enrollment itself carries a lead time, so we start it early.

 State tax-account registration

 In every state where you have employees — not just your headquarters state.
-State withholding accounts (registered with the state revenue department), State Unemployment Insurance accounts (registered with the state labor department or employment commission), local tax accounts where applicable.
-Each state has different registration processes and timing — we coordinate the registrations so payroll can run on schedule.
+State withholding accounts (registered with the state revenue department), State Unemployment Insurance accounts (registered with the state labor department or employment commission), and local tax accounts where applicable.
+Each state’s registration runs through different agencies and commonly takes two to six weeks, so we sequence the registrations so payroll can run on schedule.

 Workers’ compensation

-Workers’ comp insurance integration: class code assignment per employee (affecting premium calculations), policy information, pay-as-you-go workers’ comp configuration where supported.
-Incorrect class codes are the most common workers’ comp setup error — they create premium calculation problems that compound over the policy year.
+Workers’ comp insurance integration: class-code assignment per employee (which drives premium calculation), policy information, and pay-as-you-go workers’ comp configuration where supported.
+Incorrect class codes are the most common workers’ comp setup error — they create premium-calculation problems that compound across the policy year and surface at the annual audit.

 Pay schedules & deductions

-Pay schedule (weekly, bi-weekly, semi-monthly, monthly), pay periods and pay dates, deduction setup (pre-tax and post-tax, 401k contributions, health insurance, dental, vision, FSA/HSA, garnishments), and wage-base configuration for taxes with caps (Social Security, SUI, FUTA).
-Wage-base errors create miscalculations all year.
+Pay schedule (weekly, bi-weekly, semi-monthly, monthly), pay periods and pay dates, deduction setup (pre-tax and post-tax — 401(k), health, dental, vision, FSA/HSA, garnishments), and wage-base configuration for taxes with caps (Social Security, SUI, FUTA).
+Wage-base errors create miscalculations on every paycheck all year, so they’re verified at setup rather than discovered at reconciliation.

 Benefits administration

-If you offer benefits: health insurance plan setup (employee/employer contributions, pre-tax handling), 401k or retirement plan configuration (contribution rules, match formulas, ROTH vs traditional), FSA and HSA setup if applicable, vacation and PTO accrual rules.
-Benefits setup is often where DIY setups fall short — the integration with payroll posting and tax handling has real complexity.
+If you offer benefits: health-insurance plan setup (employee/employer contributions, pre-tax handling), 401(k) or retirement-plan configuration (contribution rules, match formulas, Roth vs traditional), FSA and HSA setup, and vacation and PTO accrual rules.
+Benefits is where DIY setups most often fall short — the integration with payroll posting and pre-tax/post-tax handling drives year-end W-2 box-12 reporting and has real complexity.

 Employee onboarding

-For each employee: W-4 collection and entry, I-9 verification process (employer obligation; we coordinate but don’t deliver the I-9 itself), direct deposit authorization, employee self-service portal access, state-specific new-hire reporting compliance.
+For each employee: W-4 collection and entry, I-9 verification process (an employer obligation — we coordinate but don’t deliver the I-9 itself), direct-deposit authorization, employee self-service portal access, and state-specific new-hire reporting.
 Multi-employee setups include batch onboarding workflows.

 Chart-of-accounts mapping

 The accounting-side configuration most users miss.
-Payroll posts to the QuickBooks general ledger — which accounts wages hit, which accounts employer taxes hit, which accounts benefits expense hits, how departmental/class allocations work if applicable.
-CoA mapping errors mean every payroll run posts to wrong accounts, requiring journal-entry corrections every period until fixed.
+Payroll posts to the QuickBooks general ledger — which accounts wages hit, which accounts employer taxes hit, which accounts benefits expense hits, and how department/class allocations work.
+Mapping errors mean every payroll run posts to the wrong accounts, requiring journal-entry corrections every period until fixed.

 Initial pay-run verification

-The integrity check: first pay run executed with all calculations verified by a Certified ProAdvisor — gross wages, tax withholding, deductions, benefits, employer taxes, net pay, direct deposit transmission, posting to QuickBooks accounting.
-We verify before the first pay date so anything wrong gets caught while still correctable rather than after payroll has transmitted.
+The integrity check.
+The first pay run is executed with every calculation verified by a Certified ProAdvisor — gross wages, tax withholding, deductions, benefits, employer taxes, net pay, direct-deposit transmission, and posting back to QuickBooks.
+We verify before the first pay date, so anything wrong is caught while it’s still correctable rather than after payroll has transmitted.

 Fixed-fee setup, scoped by complexity.